smukkejohan/RTIMULib/README.md

 RTIMULib is the simplest way to connect a 9-dof, 10-dof or 11-dof IMU to an embedded Linux system and obtain Kalman-filtered quaternion or Euler angle pose data.
 Basically, two simple funtion calls (IMUInit() and IMURead()) are pretty much all that's needed to integrate RTIMULib.

+## Have questions, need help and want to comment?

+Please use the richards-tech user forum at https://groups.google.com/forum/#!forum/richards-tech-user-forum.

+## Features

 The Linux directory contains the main demo apps for embeeded Linux systems:

 * RTIMULibDrive is a simple app that shows to to use the RTIMULib library in a basic way.